Family Law

 Child Custody and Support in Pennsylvania

 Child custody and support decisions in Pennsylvania are governed by the best interests of the child standard.
-The outcome of these decisions affects daily living arrangements and financial obligations for years after separation.
+The outcome of these decisions affects daily living arrangements, parenting schedules, and financial obligations for years after separation.
+The custody order entered today often becomes the baseline every later modification petition is measured against.

 When spousal support or APL is also at issue, child support is determined first under the statewide guidelines schedule.
 The spousal support formula then applies to the adjusted income figures.
 The custody schedule affects both results, which means these issues should be evaluated together from the outset.
+For how support interacts with alimony, see our page on alimony and spousal support.

 Custody orders entered without full legal preparation are difficult and expensive to modify later.
 Pennsylvania courts favor stability once a schedule is in place.